Date: 7 November 2013. Silverware and

 actually stir anything but came "free" with a set of bowls.
 Please, now is the time to

 I kept a few pieces I absolutely loved.
 These are both

 beautiful and bring me pleasure:

 As you're going thru your collection of spatulas and

 such, select out your very best, the ones you use regularly now and set

 those aside.
-You'll want to keep a large serving spoon, slotted spoon and
+You will want to keep a large serving spoon, slotted spoon and

-a ladle for those fish chowders you'll make at anchor.
-Be selective however do keep your very best.
+a ladle for those fish chowders you will make at anchor.
+Be selective, however do keep your very best.
 Anything questionable,

 with rust or broken needs to go now.
-If you haven't fixed it in years your
+If you have not fixed it in years your

 likelihood of suddenly becoming Mr. Fix-It is somewhere between a fat